-- 1. The President of the Ground Jury and the other members of the Ground Jury will be appointed by the ESNZ Jumping Board in consultation with the organising committee of the event.
+- The President of the Ground Jury and the other members of the Ground Jury will be appointed by the ESNZ Jumping Board in consultation with the organising committee of the event.
 The President of the Ground Jury and at least one other member must be official national judges or F.E.I. listed Judges.
-Other members of the Ground Jury must beat least Candidate National Judges. - The Technical Delegate will be appointed by the ESNZ Jumping Board in consultation with the organising committee.
-The Technical Delegate must be selected from ESNZ's list of Technical Delegates but preferably be an official national course designer. - With the mutual agreement of the organising committee and the ESNZ Jumping Board the Course Designer must be chosen from the list of
+Other members of the Ground Jury must be at least National Level 1 Judges. - 2.
+The Technical Delegate will be appointed by the ESNZ Jumping Board in consultation with the organising committee.
+The Technical Delegate must be selected from ESNZ's list of Technical Delegates but preferably be an National Level 3 Course Designer. - With the mutual agreement of the organising committee and the ESNZ Jumping Board the Course Designer for the main arena must be chosen from the list of National Level 3 Course Designers or F.E.I. listed Course Designers.